zukiapp/documentation/README.md

 URL: As the screenshot shows, you have to enter the JIRA’s URL, including the prefix HTTPS or HTTP depending on your JIRA’s configuration.
 The JIRA’s connection port is also important.
 For example: https://intranet.moove-it.com:2990/jira/

 Username: This field is about your JIRA’s username.
-Zuki doesn’t support your email or Google Authentication.

 Password: Your user password.